puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

 1. Use the issue search built into JIRA which is available from the menu bar under "Issues > Search for Issues".
    When searching, be sure to adjust the filters --- especially those available from the "Project" menu.
    Comprehensive instructions for searching JIRA can be found on the Atlassian website: <https://confluence.atlassian.com/display/JIRA061/Searching+for+Issues>
-2. Join and search the 'puppet-bugs' group: <http://groups.google.com/group/puppet-bugs> , but set your email delivery options to "none" or "abridged summary".
+2. Join and search the "puppet-bugs" group: <http://groups.google.com/group/puppet-bugs> , but set your email delivery options to "none" or "abridged summary".
    Every action on a bug in the Puppet issue trackers will generate an email to this group, so it's a handy, date-ordered way to keep tabs on what's happening.
-   Using the Google Groups interface also lets you search through the bug traffic without pulling in any extraneous results.
+   Searches in the puppet-bugs archive can be refined using [Search Terms](https://support.google.com/groups/answer/2371405).
+   Two useful refinements are:
+     - Using `author:issue-updates@puppetlabs.com` to return tickets reported to the JIRA tracker.
+     - Using `author:tickets@puppetlabs.com` to return tickets reported to the old Redmine Tracker.
-   If the Google search turns up an open ticket in the old Redmine tracking system, please follow the directions under [Migrating Tickets from Redmine](#migrating-tickets-from-redmin) to ensure the old ticket is copied over to JIRA.
+   If your search turns up an open ticket in the old Redmine tracking system, please follow the directions under [Migrating Tickets from Redmine](#migrating-tickets-from-redmin) to copy the old ticket over to JIRA.

 If you find an existing bug that matches your issue (even if it's a close-but-not exact match), add a comment describing what you're seeing.
 Even a simple "I'm having this exact issue" comment is helpful to determine how widespread an impact the issue has.